Utah Administrative Code

 (k) a plan developed by the operator to address nuisances or health hazards associated with animals present at the gathering;

-(1) The director and health officer may conduct inspections before, during, and after a gathering to ensure compliance with R392-400 and approved plans.
+(1) The health officer may conduct inspections before, during, and after a gathering to ensure compliance with R392-400 and approved plans.

-(2) The operator shall provide the director and health officer with access to all areas of the gathering that the director and health officer deem necessary and the number of access credentials they request.
+(2) The operator shall provide the health officer with access to all areas of the gathering that the health officer deem necessary and the number of access credentials they request.

-(3) The operator shall effectively communicate the director's and health officer's access privileges to staff.
+(3) The operator shall effectively communicate the health officer's access privileges to staff.

 (1) The health officer may issue a notice of violation to the owner, operator or the operator's designee if the gathering fails to meet the requirements of this rule or the conditions of the permit.